 Staff Augmentation:

 This model provides the sales team with the ability to adjust their workforce according to the demand of specific projects.
+This can include hiring contractors who can be brought in for specific projects and released when the project is completed.
 This is useful when temporary increases in staffing are needed; in this case, this strategy offers the flexibility to do so without long-term commitments, avoiding the lengthy processes of selection, hiring, and firing typical of traditional recruitment.

 Traditional Recruitment: